There is No Quantum World: The Measurement Problem

 Von Neumann's work on infinite direct products of Hilbert spaces \cite{Neumann_infinite} (and later work with Murray on operator algebras \cite{Murray}) is relevant here.
 I sketch the core idea following the account in Van Den Bossche and Grangier \cite{Bossche+1, Bossche+2, Bossche+3, Bossche+4}.
 See also Landsman \cite{Landsman1, Landsman2} and Butterfield \cite{Butterfield}.

-Consider, for example, a macrosystem composed of $N$ elementary 2-state systems.
-The Hilbert space has $2^N$ dimensions, so as $N \rightarrow \infty$ the dimensionality becomes uncountable, $2^{N} \rightarrow 2^{\aleph_0} = \aleph_1$.
-A Hilbert space with an uncountable number of dimensions is non-separable and breaks down into orthogonal sectors, each of which is a separable Hilbert space spanned by a countable basis of vector states.
-The sectors are equivalence classes of vectors, where $\ket{\Psi} = \otimes_i\ket{\psi_i}$ and $\ket{\Phi} = \otimes_i\ket{\phi_i}$ are equivalent if and only if $\sum_ i|\langle\phi_i |\psi_i\rangle - 1|$ converges.
-Macro-observables and macrostates can be defined such that a macro-observable takes the same eigenvalue for all the vectors in a sector.
+Consider, for example, a macrosystem composed of $N$ elementary 2-state systems, say spin-1/2 systems.
+The Hilbert space representation of the spin algebra for finite $N$ is irreducible: it contains no proper subspace whose vectors remain in the subspace after being acted on by a spin operator, and all representations of the spin algebra are unitarily equivalent to the Pauli representation (von Neumann's uniqueness theorem \cite{Neumann31}).
+As $N \rightarrow \infty$ the number of dimensions $2^N$ becomes uncountable: $2^{N} \rightarrow 2^{\aleph_0} = \mathfrak c= |\mathbb R|$ and the uniqueness theorem no longer holds.\footnote{Thanks to Krzysztof Sienicki for pointing out a correction to my formulation of this point in an an earlier version.} A Hilbert space with an uncountable number of dimensions is non-separable and decomposes into into a direct sum of $\infty$-dimensional Hilbert spaces, each of which provides a different irreducible representation of the algebra of observables.
+These inequivalent representations correspond to different macrostates of the system, where a macrostate is identified with an equivalence class or sector of microstates.
+A macro-observable takes the same value for every microstate in a given sector.
+For example, the spin density of an infinite array of spin-1/2 systems defines a macro-observable, the polarization of the macrosystem, that takes different values for different sectors.
 Dynamical evolutions in which only a finite number of elementary systems undergo a change of state leave the macrostate in the same sector.
-The whole Hilbert space is a direct sum of these orthogonal sectors, so the transition to infinity automatically yields a superselection rule, a restriction on the superposition principle.
+This sectorization of Hilbert space associated with inequivalent representations of the spin algebra yields a restriction on the superposition principle, a decomposition of the Hilbert space into superselection sectors.

 The first phase of a measurement, say a measurement of the polarization of a photon, involves a suitable unitary interaction between the measured system $S$ and a polarizing beamsplitter, a macroscopic measuring instrument $M$, that leads to an entangled state of the two systems, a linear superposition of product states $\ket{s_i}\ket{m_i} = \ket{s_i,m_i}$ of $S$ and $M$, where the states $\ket{s_i}$ are the measured polarization states of the photon $S$ and the states $\ket{m_i}$ are the correlated states of the beamsplitter $M$.
 If the initial states of $S$ and $M$ are $\ket{s} =\sum_i c_i\ket{s_i}$ and $\ket{m_o}$, the transition is